Berkay-Kuzu/GoodNews/README.md

 # GoodNews

 GoodNews is an app which the users can get the current news.
-It works with news API.
+It works with news API and designed with MVVM design pattern.

 UITableView